Free shipping on US orders over $50

 Solar elastosis (Source: DermNet)

-Further, as aging progresses dermal fibroblasts also secrete less hyaluronic acid and other GAGs, which erodes the water retaining capacity of the skin, further resulting in a dried and wrinkled appearance in aged skin (Thakur et al. 2008).
-Hence, another aim of stimulating fibroblasts beyond increasing collagen synthesis is the increase in GAGs.
+Further, as aging progresses, dermal fibroblasts also secrete less hyaluronic acid and other GAGs, which erodes the water retaining capacity of the skin, further resulting in a dried and wrinkled appearance in aged skin (Thakur et al. 2008).
+Hence, another aim of stimulating fibroblasts — beyond increasing collagen synthesis — is the increase in GAGs.
 Retinoids which increase collagen also increase GAGs.

-3 ways to boost collagen
+3 strategies to boost collagen

 Let's now focus on how you can boost levels of collagen to help return your skin to its more vibrant state (remember that boosting collagen can also lead to boosts in elastin and GAGs as well).

-(2) Second is to boost the enzymatic processes that take all the procollagen and fold them into collagen molecules, which then go on to form collagen fibrils and then collagen fibers.
+Boost the enzymatic processes that take all the procollagen and fold them into collagen molecules, which then go on to form collagen fibrils and then collagen fibers.
+For firmer skin you need assembled collagen fibers and not just a lot of procollagen.
+This processing is done by enzymes which use Vitamin C as a cofactor (Shoulders and Raines 2009).

 Ingredients that can boost collagen

-Vitamin C:
+Vitamin C

 Click here to read Maelove's Deep Guide to Vitamin C